Debt Consolidation Pros and Cons

 Choosing the best solution for your needs, credit, and budget

+Knowing the disadvantages of debt consolidation can help you choose your own path.
 If your unsecured debts are still manageable, you have good credit, and you’re able to balance your budget to avoid new debt, then a balance transfer or consolidation loan may be an option.
 Do-it-yourself options are also preferable if you’re concerned about damage to your credit score.

 On the other hand, if you’re having trouble making ends meet and your credit score has already taken some hits from being in debt, then you may be better off with a debt management program.
 Professional support can be immensely beneficial for getting out of debt when you’re overwhelmed.

 If you need help deciding, a trained credit counsellor can help you identify the best solution.
-Credit counselling agencies like Consolidated Credit are nonprofit charitable organizations, which means our counsellors only recommendations based on your best interest.
+Credit counselling agencies like Consolidated Credit are nonprofit charitable organizations, which means our counsellors only make recommendations based on your best interest.
 They won’t try to “sell” you on a debt management plan if another solution is a better fit for your situation.

 Comparing the pros and cons of consolidation to other solutions